trawick/emptyhammock-out-of-date/README.md

 only newer bug or security fix releases in the 1.11 series will be considered critical.

-The pattern for an LTS release must be removed once it is no longer supported.
+Using Django 1.11 as an example again, the LTS release is specified as `1.11.`, which will match `1.11.anything`.
+As an LTS release specification doesn't have an expiration date, the spec must be removed once the release is no longer supported to avoid suppressing information about relevant newer releases for environments still using the out-of-date LTS release.

 ## Dependencies